Abusive men come in all shapes and sizes.

 Mr. Right takes most of his pride of knowing it all.

-He is the ultimate authority on… Pretty much everything.
+But the most extreme of “Mr. Rights” are the ultimate authority on… Pretty much everything.
 Including your life.

 He knows what’s the best course of action for you and he has an easy answer for any of your problems -you’re just stupid not to see it-.